danielabar/meblog/src/markdown/building-an-ai-blog-editor-with-claude-skills.md

 ## The Code Review Parallel

 In software development, no matter how confident you are in your code, you always have another developer review it before merging.
 That fresh perspective catches issues you'd never notice yourself.
-It's not about skill level, it's about having been too close to the problem.
+It's not about skill level, it's about being too close to the problem.

 Blog posts are the same way.
 After spending hours crafting an article, you lose objectivity.
 You know what you meant to say, so you read what you intended rather than what you actually wrote.

+Which brings me to an intriguing possibility: what if AI could provide that objective perspective?

 ## Enter Claude Skills